 - Increasing Technology Diversity by broadening the renewable electricity technology mix (the diversity of technologies)

 - Delivering an ambitious renewable electricity policy to 2030

 - increasing energy security, energy sustainability and ensuring the cost effectiveness of energy policy

 RESS auctions will be held at frequent intervals throughout the lifetime of the scheme.
 This will allow Ireland to take advantage of falling technology costs and by not auctioning all the required capacity at once; we will not be 'locking in' higher costs for consumers for the entirety of the scheme.

-The Scheme will provide for a renewable electricity (RES-E) ambition of up to a maximum of 55% by 2030, subject to determining the cost effective level which will be set out in the draft National Energy and Climate Plan (NECP).
+The Scheme will provide for a renewable electricity (RES-E) ambition of up to 70% by 2030, subject to determining the cost effective level which will be set out in the draft National Energy and Climate Plan (NECP).

 RESS auctions will be designed in line with trajectory targets identified in Ireland's NECP.
-In addition, the first RESS auction in 2019 will deliver 'shovel ready' projects, reducing the gap to 2020 and assisting in the early delivery for our trajectory to 2030.
+The first RESS-1 auction will take place within the timeslines set out in the Climate Action Plan and assisting in the early delivery for our trajectory to 2030.

 In terms of Communities, all projects looking for support under the new RESS will need to meet pre-qualification criteria including offering the community an opportunity to invest in and take ownership of a portion of renewable projects in their local area.
 A national register of community benefit payments will also be established.

 An Industry Briefing was held on the 13th September 2019 on RESS-1 Auction Design and Implementation to give an update on the status of the project.
 A copy of the slides are provided below.